Fgerthoffert/actions-csv-to-gsheet/README.md

 - A4, A6 and A9 were created, Col C and Col E were left empty since not present in the CSV
 - New row are added at the bottom of the spreadsheet (next empty row)

+## Quotas and rate limits

+This action has very primitive handling of quotas.
+By default the write quotas are limited to 60 write calls, per minute and per user.

+The following mechanisms are in place for write operations:

+- Sleep for 1s between each API call
+- Sleep for 60s in case of API call failure
+- Retries failures 3 times, exit the action with an error after that number

 # :gear: Configuration